LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 One that could potentially IPO!?!

-I'm going to do this regardless, but I'm trying to do this first in Rails.
+I'm going to do this regardless but I'm trying to do this first with Rails.
 I'm testing what others say is true: that Rails is the best way for one person to test ideas fast and then to make them go farther.
-This is the core that originally moved me to choose Rails when I started my "learn to code" journey years ago.
+This is the core benefit that originally motivated me to choose Rails when I started learning web development years ago.
+I knew I was *not* choosing.

 I'm going to build apps that can thrive after launch and long before going public.